 A 2015 paper based on the survey showed that most women Veterans (84 percent) who perceived a need for mental health care received that care, and nearly all (91 percent) of their care was provided through VA.
 However, only half reported that their mental health care met their needs completely or very well.
 Gender-related experiences, including the availability of female providers, women-only treatment settings, women-only treatment groups, and gender-related comfort were each associated with significantly increased odds of perceived mental health access.

-Women who were more engaged with their health care rated their mental health care as higher quality, according to another 2015 paper, and were more likely to receive care in accordance with their preferences with respect to the availability of female providers, women-only treatment settings, and women-only treatment groups.
+Women who were more engaged with their health care rated their mental health care as higher quality than those who were younger, nonwhite, Hispanic, and without a usual source of primary care, according to another 2015 paper.
+The more-engaged group was also more likely to receive care in accordance with their preferences with respect to the availability of female providers, women-only treatment settings, and women-only treatment groups.

-This study also provided the first national estimate for the prevalence of intimate partner violence (IPV) among women Veterans using VA, published in 2016.
-Investigators found that nearly 1 in 5 women in VHA primary care had experienced IPV in the past year, with an elevated risk among younger, sexual minority, and low socioeconomic status women.
+This study also provided the first national estimate for the prevalence of intimate partner violence (IPV) among women Veterans using VA, which was published in 2016.
+Investigators found that nearly 1 in 5 women in VHA primary care had experienced IPV in the past year, with an elevated risk among younger, lesbian-bisexual orientation, and low socioeconomic status women.